mckayjalex/sort-a-meal/README.md

 ### Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

-This is a quality Readme file with a uqique name, description, technologies used, a screenshot and a link the deployed application.
+This is a quality Readme file with a unique name, description, technologies used, a screenshot and a link the deployed application.